 Dawn pulled away angrily.
 "You think I haven't cried?
 That's all I did was cry.
 For mom, for you.
 I cried more than I ever knew a person could."

 Buffy reached out for her.
 "Dawn, I didn't mean..."

 She jerked away from her touch.
 "I don't care what you meant.
 Don't you dare judge me."

 "I'm not judging you."
 Buffy turned away.
 "I'm sorry.
 I keep expecting you to still be a little girl.
 But you're not.
 You're all grown up now."
 Her voice was very small.

 Dawn frowned.
 "That doesn't mean I don't still need you.
 You're the only sister I have."

 Buffy gave a derisive sniff.
 "What's Faith then?"

 "Faith isn't my sister.
 You know that."
-Dawn saw Buffy sneer.
-Felt irritation grow inside her.
-Decided to strike back.
+Dawn saw Buffy sneer and felt irritation grow inside her, so she decided to strike back.
 "She's my friend."

 The words hit home.
 Buffy threw away the rest of her toast.
 "Right."

 "Buffy."
-Dawn felt guilty.
+Dawn felt guilty at her sudden impulse to hurt.
 "If you want help with Mom's stuff, save it for tonight.
 We can both go through it."